initialxy/initialxy.github.io/_posts/2013-11-21-using-weinre.md

 ---
 {% include JB/setup %}

 [Weinre](http://people.apache.org/~pmuellr/weinre/docs/latest/) (pronounced like "winery") is a lovely tool to provide JavaScript console and DOM tree inspection for remote devices that don't ship with a remote debugger.
 I've been using it for quite a while especially when I got issues with Android's legacy WebView.
-(I say legacy, because the new WebView on Android 4.4 KitKat now has built-in remote debugger, but the older one doesn't.)
+(I say legacy, because the new WebView on Android 4.4 KitKat is now implemented with [Chromium](http://developer.android.com/about/versions/android-4.4.html#Behaviors) and has built-in remote debugger, but the older one doesn't.)
 I'd like to discuss some things to watch out for when using Weinre as well as some tips. <!--more-->

 ### Fundamentals